Stomach cancer: Introduction

 Stomach cancer: Symptoms

 Symptoms of stomach cancer can vary among individuals.
 Many people experience no symptoms at all in the early stages of stomach cancer.
 Symptoms of stomach cancer can also be vague and very similar to other diseases, disorders and conditions.
-These symptoms can include stomach pain or upper abdominal pain, weight loss, loss of appetite, nausea, ...more symptoms »
+These symptoms can include stomach pain or upper abdominal pain, weight loss, loss of appetite, nausea, vomiting, ...more symptoms »

 Stomach cancer: Treatments

 Treatment of stomach cancer starts with prevention.
 Preventive measures include seeking regular medical care throughout the lifetime.
-Regular medical care allows a health care professional to best evaluate the risks of developing stomach cancer and asses and begin early diagnostic testing for such symptoms as the vomiting of blood (hematemesis) and having blood in the stool ...more treatments »
+Regular medical care allows a health care professional to best evaluate the risks of developing stomach cancer and asses and begin early diagnostic testing for such symptoms as the vomiting of blood (hematemesis) and having blood in the stool (melana).
+This ...more treatments »

 Stomach cancer: Misdiagnosis

 A diagnosis of stomach cancer can be delayed or missed because some people do not have symptoms, especially in the early stages of the disease.
 In addition, some symptoms of stomach cancer can be vague and similar to other diseases, conditions and disorders.
-These include gastroenteritis, gas, GERD, biliary colic, peptic ulcer, Helicobacter pylori infection, ...more misdiagnosis »
+These include gastroenteritis, gas, GERD, biliary colic, peptic ulcer, Helicobacter pylori ...more misdiagnosis »

 Symptoms of Stomach cancer